mectho/esp32/README.md

 MT Semseg Labeler is an annotation application which can be used to label images for semantic segmentation, It can generate the mask labeling file.

 -->
-This repository contains the projects used and reworked by mectho for taking the first steps torwards the universe of microcontrollers
+This repository contains the projects used and reworked by mectho for taking the first steps towards the universe of microcontrollers
 ## Getting Started <a name = "getting_started"></a>